HydraSum: Disentangling Stylistic Features in Text Summarization using Multi-Decoder Models

-Current state-of-the-art summarization models (e.g. \textsc{Bart}, \textsc{Pegasus}) leverage transformer-based encoder-decoder architectures.
+Current state-of-the-art summarization models (e.g. \textsc{Bart}, \textsc{Pegasus}) use transformer-based encoder-decoder architectures.
 Similarly to those models, \modelname~consists of an encoder network that accepts the document $x$ as input.
-The decoder network, however, is modified to incorporate $k(>1)$ decoders, $\phi_1, \phi_2, ... \phi_k$, as depicted in Figure\ref{fig:model-arch}.
+The decoder network, however, is modified to incorporate $k(>1)$ decoders, $\phi_1, \phi_2, ... \phi_k$, as depicted in Figure \ref{fig:model-arch}.
 At time step $i$, each decoder outputs a probability distribution $P_{\phi_k}(y_i|x, y_{<i})$ over the vocabulary, corresponding to the next-token probabilities.
 The final output probability $P(y_{i}|x, y_{<i})$ is computed as a mixture of these $k$ probability distributions, with the mixing coefficients predicted by a gating mechanism $\mathcal{G}$.

-\textbf{Multi-Decoder Architecture}: Let $M$ be the total number of decoder blocks in a single decoder: e.g. $M=12$ for the commonly used \textsc{Bart-Large}.
-In our model, the parameters of the $m (< M)$ bottom layers are shared between the $k$ decoders.
+\paragraph{Multi-Decoder Architecture} Let $M$ be the total number of decoder blocks in a single decoder: e.g. $M=12$ for \textsc{Bart-Large}.
+In \modelname, the parameters of the $m (< M)$ bottom layers are shared between the $k$ decoders.
 This reduces the number of extra parameters introduced into the model architecture.
 The top $M-m$ layers of the different decoders are independently trained.
 The right block of Figure \ref{fig:model-arch} shows a detailed view of the multi-decoder architecture at a single time step $i$.

-\textbf{Gating Mechanism}: A gating mechanism $\mathcal{G}$ is used to combine the output distributions from the $k$ different decoders.
+\paragraph{Gating Mechanism} A gating mechanism $\mathcal{G}$ is used to combine the output distributions of the $k$ decoders.
 Let $h_i^m$ be the hidden state output of the $m^{th}$ decoder layer at time step $i$, i.e. the output of the last shared layer.
 We use this hidden state representation to obtain the coefficients for our mixture of experts.
 The representation $h_i^m$ is fed into a feed forward layer $W$ (size $= (|h_i^m|, k)$), followed by a softmax layer.
 This outputs a probability distribution $g_i$ which is used to compute the overall next-token output probability as follows: $P(y_i|x, y_{<i}) = \sum\nolimits_{j=1:k}{g_i^j * P_{ \phi_j}(y_i|x, y_{<i})}$.
 Here, $g_i^j$ is the probability of selecting the $j^{th}$ decoder at time step $i$.